JeffisFine/Pokemon-Persistent-Shuffler-Data/README.md

 	}

 # Change Log
+- 0.9.0 - 3/11/23:
+	- Made functions compatible with data structures prior to gen 3
+	- Made some preparations for cross-gen functionality (current can only transfer data between same-gen games)
+	- Added test to prevent all but money from transferring over between gens, so games of different gens can be shuffled without crashing
 - 0.8.0 - 3/5/23:
 	- Streamlined data structure (can I stopped fiddling with it now, please?!)
 	- Set stop-gap functions to prevent cross-gen ROM corruption from certain data transfers (ie. Pokemon)